Milford Sound is an accessible unique fiord in the southwest of New Zealand’s South Island.

-Treacherous sea’s outside of Milford Sound drove fear into the hearts of early seafarers – probably still does the modern sailor if they are honest.
+Treacherous sea’s outside of the safety of Milford Sound drove fear into the hearts of early seafarers – probably still does the modern sailor, if they are honest.

 Video – Milford Sound in 4k

 Situated on the rugged west coast of the South Island, Milford Sound offers dramatic scenery, dramatic weather shifts and stunning water falls all in an amazing rainforest setting! it is no accident, it is a World Heritage Area and one of the Worlds most recognized natural attractions.

-Check the latest weather in Milford Sound, both short and long range… Weather Forecast
+Check the latest weather in Milford Sound, both short and long-range… Weather Forecast

 Queenstown To Milford Sound